Lung cancer care in Metro Denver

 We can help. askSARAH is a dedicated, confidential helpline for your cancer-related questions.
 Our specially trained nurses are available 24/7.

-Our oncologists and lung cancer doctors, including pulmonologists and thoracic surgeons, treat many types of this disease, including:
+Our oncologists, pulmonologists and thoracic surgeons treat many types of lung cancer, including:

 Symptoms of lung cancer

-Although smoking is the leading cause of most lung cancer in adults, nonsmokers can also get lung cancer.
+Although smoking is the top risk factor for lung cancer in adults, nonsmokers can also get lung cancer.
 People with a previous history of pulmonary disease related to smoking are at risk for lung cancer, as well.

 Common symptoms of lung cancer include: